myapos/Greek2GreenglishWebVersion/README.md

 Development Tools - Other useful information
 ================

-This web application was developed with Javascript, HTML5, React JS and Bootstrap framework.
+This web application was developed with Javascript, HTML5, React JS and Bootstrap framework. also Node.js and WebPack were used during development.
 Finally i used BlueFish editor in order to write this web application.